HANDCRAFTED WITH LOVE - PROUDLY MADE IN HAITI

 Caribbean Craft is a for-profit enterprise, but we create real work opportunities for the artists of Haiti.
 We pay our workers properly and provide stable employment — also offering workplace incentive and educational programs in literacy and numeracy.
 So, every art piece you buy directly supports them financially.
 Your purchases make their lives better and give them a step up out of debilitating poverty.

 Helping some of the world’s poorest

 The country of Haiti has a troubled history plagued by natural disasters and political instability.
-Even as we write this Haiti is in the middle of another political and social crisis as rioters protest a fuel price hike and USD$2 billion in missing investment aid and subsidies.
+Even as we write this Haiti is in the middle of another political and social crisis.
 Haiti is consistently ranked as the poorest country in the Western Hemisphere, and more than half of the population is malnourished.

 Yet, despite these challenges, here at Caribbean Craft we are determined to present to the world the beauty of our culture and the talent of Haitian artistry — creativity, precision, and inventiveness.
 And through you (our buyers) help hundreds of artisans and their families experience a better life and real opportunities for financial growth and independence.

 Caribbean Craft is all about authenticity.
 We want all our buyers to understand and enjoy the real energetic connection to the artisan whose hands shaped the design and uncovered the animal spirit now decorating their personal space.
 While we don’t like to be negative, we do want you to realize that we are the real deal.

 buy faux taxidermy or any other art pieces from mass producers,